bluedragonsecurity/bds_userland/readme.txt

 - Clean logs and bash history during installation

 ====INSTALLATION====
+You need root privilege for installing this rootkit.
 In case you have installed gcc, install it by running the installer script:
 ______________________